jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 people in STEM being quoted in the sample of articles analyzed and the gender assigned to those names.
 It is also used in the 'Statistics & Visualizations' notebook to build charts and statistical comparisons
-- img: folder containing several charts
+- img: folder containing several charts shown in the webapp
 - config: folder containing files used to set up the python virtual environment (environment.yml) and Spanish model in Spacy
 - app.py: code for the Streamlit webapp